refinery-platform/galaxy-tools/simulation/README.md

 # Setup

-Create a directory called `refinery` in the `tools` directory of your Galaxy installation and copy the file from this directory into it.
+Create a directory called `refinery` in the `tools` directory of your Galaxy installation and copy the files from the `tools` directory of this repository into it.
 Then add the following to the `toolbox` section of the `tool_conf.xml` file of your Galaxy installation.
 ```xml
     <label id="simulation" text="Simulation" />